Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 Galatians 6:2

 Lastly, we must be communities that prioritize balance.
 Aside from just living a more robust, holistically satisfying life, balance is prophetic because it loosens you up so you can flow better in the Holy Spirit.
 Pressure and performance create rigidity, which makes us panic and forget to draw our strength from the Vine.
-Under tension, we put on woolen garments instead of linen, which is more porous for God to blow through.
-Joy and balance is prophetic.
+Under tension, we fail to embody the joy and peace of close communion with God.

 And David danced before the Lord with all his might, wearing a priestly garment.[a]15 So David and all the people of Israel brought up the Ark of the Lord with shouts of joy and the blowing of rams’ horns.